 Medical evaluation could hurt his draft grade

 Summary: Nobody was expecting a backup freshman running back to take the SEC by storm in 2014, especially when the starting running back was superstar Todd Gurley, but that is exactly what Chubb did.
 Gurley missed time with a suspension before tearing an ACL, which ended his season early.
-Chubb was phenomenal as a replacement, averaging 7.1 yards per carry for 1,547 yards with 14 touchdowns.
+Chubb was phenomenal as the replacement for Gurley, averaging 7.1 yards per carry for 1,547 yards with 14 touchdowns.
 He also caught 18 receptions for 213 yards and two scores.

 As a junior, Chubb had an impressive start to 2016 when he made it back for the season opener and ripped off 222 yards and two touchdowns on 32 carries against North Carolina.
 Unfortunately for Chubb, that was his best game of the season, and he didn't look like the same player over the course of the year.
 In 2016, Chubb averaged 5.0 yards per carry for 1,130 yards with eight touchdowns.
 He had five receptions for 86 yards and a touchdown as well.

-Entering his playoff game against Oklahoma, Chubb is averaging 6.2 yards per carry in 2017 for 1,098 yards with 13 touchdowns.
-The senior also has two receptions for 20 yards.
-His production is suppressed by Georgia splitting the carries amongst a huge stable of backs.
+In 2017, Chubb averaged 6.0 yards per carry for 1,345 yards with 15 touchdowns.
+The senior had two receptions for 20 yards as well.
+His production was suppressed by Georgia splitting the carries amongst a huge stable of backs.
 In speaking with team sources, they felt that Chubb looked better than in 2016 and was closer to his old form.
 He was definitely faster, more physical, tougher to tackle, and more decisive than he was in 2016.

 If Chubb continues to get back the rare speed and explosiveness he had before the injury, he could end up being a first-round talent who is picked up at a bargain.
 At it stands right now, Chubb looks like a future starter in the NFL with the ability to be a steady motor for a rushing attack.
-He runs with excellent body lean, knee bend, and stays behind his pads.
-That ability to avoid running upright makes Chubb very difficult to tackle, and he powers through many tackling attempts.
+He runs with excellent body lean and knee bend, plus stays behind his pads.
+That style of avoiding running upright makes Chubb very difficult to tackle, and he powers through many tackling attempts.
 Chubb is very skilled at breaking tackles with his power and also keeps his feet moving to churn out more yards after contact is initiated.
 Chubb has a burst to hit the hole with a second gear to get to the second level.

-Prior to his knee injury, Chubb was very fast and explosive.
+Prior to his 2015 knee injury, Chubb was very fast and explosive.
 That could also be seen in him being a track star with an incredible vertical leap.
-Chubb is definitely faster in 2017 than he was in 2016, so perhaps he will get back to his pre-injury form.
+Chubb was definitely faster in 2017 than he was in 2016, so perhaps he will get all the way back to his pre-injury form.
 Even if he doesn't get all the way back, what Chubb is right now could be a good NFL running back to lead a tough rushing attack.

 Chubb would fit the pro game well in a zone-read system that lets him be a one-cut downhill runner.
 He does have the feet and elusiveness to run in a power-man scheme as well, and most NFL teams run both schemes.
-Chubb has three-down ability as a blocker and receiver, but he hasn't gotten to show it much because Georgia uses Sony Michel for that role with Chubb taking more carries.
-Still, Chubb had 18 catches as a freshman while splitting time with Todd Gurley.
+Chubb has three-down ability as a blocker and receiver, but he didn't get to show it much because Georgia used Sony Michel for that role with Chubb taking more carries.
+Still, Chubb made 18 catches as a freshman while splitting time with Todd Gurley.
 Chubb will need some development as a blocker and receiver, but he has the ability to execute in the passing game.